CERTIFICATE OF ORIGIN GUIDE

 You need a certificate of origin when a country’s customs authority or an importer in the destination market requires proof of where your goods were made.

-If you’re unsure whether your specific shipment requires a CO, your freight forwarder, customs broker, or a trade organization like WTC Northern California can advise you.
+If you’re unsure whether your specific shipment requires a COO, your freight forwarder, customs broker, or a trade organization like WTC Northern California can advise you.

 THE PROCESS